paireks/T-Rex/Manual/Manual for T-Rex.md

 #### Polyline To Rebar Shape

 This component converts polyline to Rebar Shape.
-It requires one more output then Curve To Rebar Shape: Bending Roller Diameter.
+It requires one more output then Curve To Rebar Shape: Bending Roller.
 So at first this polyline will be filleted, and then it will be translated to Rebar Shape.

 ![PolylineToRebarShape](Img\PolylineToRebarShape.png)

 There are few requirements: polyline can't be straight and there need to be at least 3 points of polyline - those requirements are to make sure that it is possible to create fillets.
-If you want to draw a straight line, and turn it to Rebar Shape - use Curve To Rebar Shape component.
+If you want to draw a straight line, and turn it to Rebar Shape - use Curve To Rebar Shape component instead.

 #### L-Bar Shape